Master’s Degree (MS) in Cancer Biology, Prevention & Control

 Career Pathways and Prospects

-By the time you graduate from the cancer biology, prevention and control master’s degree program, you will have already contributed to addressing health disparities and cutting-edge research on cancer biology and control.
-This preparation provides you with a distinct advantage when it comes to enrolling in a PhD program such as public health or tumor biology, or becoming a field or laboratory researcher.
-Through the join connections of the UDC and Georgetown faculty, students receive concrete assistance to achieve their educational and career aspirations.
+By the time students graduate from the cancer biology, prevention and control master’s degree program, they will have already contributed to addressing health disparities and cutting-edge research on cancer biology and control.
+This preparation provides students with a distinct advantage when applying to PhD programs or pursuing occupations such as laboratory and field researchers.
+Through the joint assistance of the UDC and Georgetown faculty, students receive concrete assistance to achieve their educational and career aspirations.

 Carolyn Cousin, Professor, Director